hidecard/onekit-js/readme.md

-# OneKit 3.1.0 - Lightweight JavaScript Library
+# OneKit 3.1.3 - Modern JavaScript Framework

-OneKit is a modern, lightweight JavaScript library for DOM manipulation, reactive state management, animations, and more.
-Inspired by jQuery but built with modern JavaScript features and enterprise-grade security.
+OneKit is a modern, lightweight JavaScript framework for DOM manipulation, reactive state management, animations, and more.
+Built with TypeScript, ES modules, and enterprise-grade security.
+Features tree-shaking, JSX support, and web components.

 ## Features